corefan/xenko-docs/en/manual/graphics/effects-and-shaders/effect-language.md

 - When you use parameter keys, add them using `params <shader_name>`.
 If you don't, keys are treated as variables.

-- You don't need to to tell the program where to check the values behind the keys.
+- You don't need to tell the program where to check the values behind the keys.
 Just use the key.

 ```cs
 using params MaterialParameters;